3615 Grandview Drive

 Inside Mackenzie Park, the Meadowbrook Golf Course provides 36 holes for variety and choice for your golfing game.
 The Canyon Course is par 72 and the Creek Course is par 70.
 Besides the 2 courses, there is also a practice green and practice range.
 After a hard round, enjoy the grill room to stave off your hunger and allow yourself to get another round in.
 Different tournaments are held throughout the year, and tee times can be made up to 7 days in advance.

 Black-tailed prairie dogs are a keystone species crucial to ecosystems throughout the western United States, from Texas in the South to Wyoming up north.
 But nowhere do these herbivorous little critters rule the roost more supremely than down at Prairie Dog Town, a prairie dog sanctuary in the heart of Lubbock's venerable Mackenzie Park.
-Begun as a modest endeavor in the 1930s, Prairie Dog Town has seen its share of excitement over the years, what with the naming of Mayor Emeritus Kennedy Clapp, the installation of prairie dog Prairie Dog Pete as official Goodwill Ambassador, and, in 2004 and 2005, an epic renovation that resulted in perimeter fencing AND interpretive signage!
-Admission is free.
+Begun as a modest endeavor in the 1930s, Prairie Dog Town has seen its share of excitement over the years, what with the naming of Mayor Emeritus Kennedy Clapp, the installation of prairie dog Prairie Dog Pete as official Goodwill Ambassador.

-A golf course that was created by a lot of hard work, the course represents the highs and lows of the land surrounding Lubbock and was created out of a flat cotton field.
-Built to allow the Texas Tech University Golf Team to have a great home course and place to practice, the entire community, university and non, is welcome to take advantage of this great course.
+Built to allow the Texas Tech University Golf Team to have a great home course and place to practice, the entire community is welcome to take advantage of Rawls Golf Course.
 The course has received numerous awards by such prestigious magazines as Golf Digest, Golf Magazine, and Golf Week.
 An onsite pro-shop helps everyone get the necessary equipment to play and improve in the game of golf, and Jerry's serves up delicious fare such as salads and sandwiches for curb the appetite of even the hungriest of golfers.

 A public, 18-hole facility in Lubbock, the Shadow Hills Golf Course is great for beginners and experienced players.
 Lakes, roughs, and mounds contribute to making the course a par 72.
 Also available onsite is a driving range using only new and quality balls.
 A fully stocked pro shop and bar & grill round out the facilities in case extra golf paraphernalia is required or all the golf creates a ravenous appetite.
 Most popular at the grill are the burgers and homemade desserts.